mustafasaifee42/React-Maps/README.md

 This project uses yarn.
 Install it as described here [https://yarnpkg.com/lang/en/](https://yarnpkg.com/lang/en/) if you haven't already.

-To install this project, simply clone the repo and run yarn;
+To install this project, simply clone the repo and run yarn

 ### Local Development
 In the project directory, you can run: